ngwatcher/watcher/README.md

 Fetch Data from source:
 - Powershell script to get data in xlsx from source

+Python Script to
-- Convert xlsx to csv
+- Convert xlsx to csv (use pandas for this)
 - Trim and feed data into Kusto database
     - define scalable schema for different types of data ( we start with payment )
         - pick out mdas, federal govt